 I was delighted to be asked by the folks at The Charleston Wine and Food Festival to participate in a food blog event and contest called Lambs + Clams.
 This event will promote the annual festival while celebrating the purveyors and farmers who supply their products to the Charleston region.
 Four monthly recipe contests will be held in the lead up to the festival which opens February 28, 2013.
 Each contest will spotlight either lamb, clams or oysters supplied by Craig Rogers of Border Springs Farm and Travis Croxton of Rappahannock River Oysters, both of whom provide their quality products to top chefs and restaurants all over the Eastern seaboard.
-Each month a winner will be selected by a panel of judges and “fan votes” on the Festival’s facebook page (so feel free to vote, if you like!)

 I am flattered and honored to be selected to compete with 7 talented food bloggers (listed below) from around the country in this event.
 By now you should know I love a good challenge, so I did not hesitate to accept.
 Let the games begin!